 This month's Fintech in Open Source event series will focus on best practices for open source most directly impacting developers.
 We'll discuss starting a new project; developing a strategic roadmap based on decentralized product management principles; being mindful of legal and regulatory considerations when contributing code and working with competitors; and the process and importance of contributing project code.
 We will also discuss the idea of "Participation required, contribution optional" as well as what's necessary from senior executives, mid-level managers, and developers themselves to make open source flourish.

-Our guest will be Deb Bryant, Senior Director for Open Source Standards at Red Hat.
+Our guest will be Deb Bryant, Senior Director of Open Source and Standards at Red Hat.
 Deb is an acknowledged international expert in the adoption and use of open source software and open development models as well as open source community health.

 The event will be hosted by Silicon Valley Bank, 387 Park Avenue South (between 27th & 28th streets), 2nd Floor, New York, NY 10016.
 Doors open at 6:30pm with the program starting at approximately 7:00pm.